dibyacodes/Java-Tasklist/README.md

 # JAVA Terminal Tasklist Application

+### Project status : Dead (I don't usually code java anymore.
+But migh do if required.)

 A very basic tasklist application that can be used in any Terminal using java concepts.
 Note : This is not a production level application and is just a project for improvising JAVA coding knowledge.

 In order to use it copy paste the following commands in your terminal :